 Dr. Spaulding expressed a measure of surprise at the award, as state aid to Weston has dwindled in recent years.
-Nevertheless, he said he is "thrilled this money is coming through," and lauded the "extraordinary efforts" of Town Administrator Jonathan Luiz and members of various departments to make it happen.
+Nevertheless, he said he is "thrilled this money is coming through," and lauded the "extraordinary efforts" of Town staff to make it happen.

 Another contributing factor may be that the Community Connectivity Program appears to have been tailor-made for Weston's needs.
 It is part of Governor Malloy's Let'sGoCT!
 Transportation initiative, which is designed to improve accommodations for bicyclists and pedestrians in community centers, encourage commuting without motor vehicles, and increase social interaction.